lopezolidev/Info-Cesta/README.md

-# DataGama
+# Riverbend Grocers
-This project is the development of an integrated  PostgreSQL database for Gama Supermarket.
+This project is a comprehensive case study in database design and implementation for 'Riverbend Grocers', a fictional supermarket chain.
 The system manages both physical and online sales operations, handling customers, products, inventory, and promotions through advanced SQL programming, including stored procedures, functions, and triggers.
 # Gama Supermarket - Integrated Database System
 ## About
-This project is a PostgreSQL database developed for Gama Supermarket.
-It serves as the final project for the Databases course at the School of Computer Science, Universidad Central de Venezuela.
+This project is a PostgreSQL database developed for a fictional supermarket.
+The system architecture and requirements are based on a university project from the Databases course at the Universidad Central de Venezuela.
 This system is designed to handle both **online** and **physical** sale operations.
 ## Key Features
 - A comprehensive relational model with over 25+ tables managing inventory, sales, customers, products, etc.
 - Advanced analytical queries to generate complex business reports.